Skip to main content

 The Sentinel System can be used to address numerous questions of importance to FDA during the COVID-19 pandemic.
 One population of significant interest for study is pregnant people.
 Evidence suggests that pregnant people are more likely to experience severe illness related to respiratory infections, including COVID-19, than nonpregnant people (1,2).
 Little information is available to support understanding the natural history of COVID-19 disease in pregnant people, or the impact of COVID-19 treatment upon pregnant people or the developing fetus.

-This project will implement the following (three) aims of the CONSIGN protocol:
+This project implemented the following (three) aims of the CONSIGN protocol:

 1. To estimate the prevalence of medicines used and compare this among pregnant people with COVID‐19, pregnant people without COVID‐19, and nonpregnant people with COVID‐19.